 Then after a 30 minute cab ride back to Valletta for another 35 euros, we enjoyed a sunset over Valletta back on our rooftop.

-And finally, to round off an extremely productive day in Malta, we celebrated with dinner over their local Maltese dish: rabbit
+And finally, to round off an extremely productive day in Malta, we celebrated with dinner over the local Maltese dish: rabbit.

 Time to prepare for our onward travels to Tunisia!